 But if you have a weakened immune system you may need treatment for CMV.
-You will probably be given antiviral medicines.
-These medicines won't get rid of the virus completely, but they weaken it to reduce the harm it causes.
+You will probably be given antiviral medications.
+These medications won't get rid of the virus completely, but they weaken it to reduce the harm it causes.

-If you are taking antivirals, your doctor will monitor your progress and look out for problems that can sometimes be caused by these medicines (e.g., kidney damage).
+If you are taking antivirals, your doctor will monitor your progress and look out for problems that can sometimes be caused by these medications (e.g., kidney damage).